-Information pursuant to Section 197(12) read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014
+Information pursuant to Section 197(12) read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 a) The ratio of the remuneration of each Director / Key Managerial Personal (KMP) to the median remuneration of the employees of the Company for the financial year

-Sr. no. Name of Directors / Key Managerial Personnel and Designation Ratio of remuneration to the median employee's remuneration % increase in remuneration in the financial year 2016-17 1 Mr. Anurang Jain, Managing Director 152.28 24.72% 2 Mr. Satrajit Ray, Director and Group Chief Financial Officer 52.19 11.56% 3 Mr. Ramesh Gehaney, Director and Chief Operating Officer 51.09 10.18% 4 Mr. Sunil Lalai Company Secretary and Vice President - Legal 19.63 10.18% b)
+Sr. no. Name of Directors / Key Managerial Personnel and Designation Ratio of remuneration to the median employee's remuneration % increase in remuneration in the financial year 2016-17 1 Mr. Anurang Jain, Managing Director 152.28 24.72% 2 Mr. Satrajit Ray, Director and Group Chief Financial Officer 52.19 11.56% 3 Mr. Ramesh Gehaney, Director and Chief Operating Officer 51.09 10.18% 4 Mr. Sunil Lalai Company Secretary and Vice President - Legal 19.63 10.18%

-The median remuneration of the employees of the Company during the financial year was ₹ 0.32 million.

-- c) Percentage increase in the median remuneration of employees in the last financial year 2016-17 was 10.34% as compared to the previous year. - d) No. of permanent employees as on 31st March, 2017 are 4,455. - e) Average percentile increase in salaries of employees other than the managerial personnel and its comparison with the percentile increase in the managerial remuneration and justification thereof (and point out if there are any exceptional circumstances for increase in the managerial remuneration);

-Average percentage increase in the salaries of employees other than managerial personnel in the financial year 2016-17 was 10%; whereas the increase in the managerial remuneration in the financial year 2016-17 was 18.73%.

-The increase in compensation of employees is guided by factors such as market trends, internal parity and is in line with the normal pay revisions which is linked to individual performance and the Company's performance.

-f) It is hereby affirmed that remuneration to the KMP and employees of the Company are in line with the Nomination and Remuneration Policy of the Company.
+- b) The median remuneration of the employees of the Company during the financial year was ₹ 0.32 million. - c) Percentage increase in the median remuneration of employees in the last financial year 2016-17 was 10.34% as compared to the previous year. - d) No. of permanent employees as on 31st March, 2017 are 4,455. - e) Average percentile increase in salaries of employees other than the managerial personnel and its comparison with the percentile increase in the managerial remuneration and justification thereof (and point out if there are any exceptional circumstances for increase in the managerial remuneration); - Average percentage increase in the salaries of employees other than managerial personnel in the financial year 2016-17 was 10%; whereas the increase in the managerial remuneration in the financial year 2016-17 was 18.73%. - The increase in compensation of employees is guided by factors such as market trends, internal parity and is in line with the normal pay revisions which is linked to individual performance and the Company's performance. - f) It is hereby affirmed that remuneration to the KMP and employees of the Company are in line with the Nomination and Remuneration Policy of the Company.